HypeCheck

 "reduce bloating" Partial

-Based on: digestive enzymes, acacia fiber
+Based on: digestive enzymes, probiotics, peppermint leaf

 "provides some relief from mealtime discomfort" Partial

-Based on: digestive enzymes, ginger root, peppermint leaf
+Based on: digestive enzymes, ginger, peppermint leaf

 Ingredients